ServiceStackApps/HelloAngularDart/README.md

 But otherwise the actual client source code for all of the Typed API requests remains exactly the same.

+## Run

+Follow the [AngularDart guide](https://webdev.dartlang.org/angular/guide/setup#run-the-app) to learn about developing AngularDart Web Apps.

+After cloning this project run `pub get` to install all the App's dependencies:

+    $ pub get

+Then run `webdev serve` to start a watched live reload of the App which you can customize and see changes in real-time:

+    $ webdev serve

+### Description

 The `HelloAngularDart` App is contained within the [hello_world](https://github.com/ServiceStackApps/HelloAngularDart/tree/master/lib/src/hello_world) component with all Dart logic in:

 #### [hello_world.dart](https://github.com/ServiceStackApps/HelloAngularDart/blob/master/lib/src/hello_world/hello_world.dart)